saurabh9495/instagram_miner/README.md

 You will see that there is now '(env)' in front of the command line prompt: ` (env) $ `

 It is worth mentioning the .gitignore file at this point.
-There are certain files that we don't want or need to commit to the repository, and the names of those files will go inside a different file called .gitignore.
+There are certain files that we don't want or need to commit to the repository, and the names of those files will go inside a different file called ` .gitignore `.
 When we eventually do make our commits, git will automatically ignore (ha, ha) the files listed inside the .gitignore file.
 The .gitignore file is already included in the instagram_miner repository you cloned -- you don't need to do anything here.

 We now need to install all the libraries and technologies that appear in the file ` requirements.txt `.
 From the ` instagram_miner/ ` directory (which you should still be in), simply type the following into your Terminal: